-After the exciting and beneficial dentist visit from Dr Ashleigh Newberry and Dr Ken Lau from Castle Dental, Dr Greg Dougall from GDougall Dental and Dr Sarah from Lutwyche Dental during dentist week – 8-12 August, our team at The Brook want the children to keep up the skills they learnt at the Centre at home as well.
-It’s never too early to teach them good oral hygiene and making good habits now make it easier for children to stick with them throughout life.
+After the exciting and beneficial dentist visit from Dr Ashleigh Newberry and Dr Ken Lau from Castle Dental, Dr Greg Dougall from GDougall Dental and Dr Sarah from Lutwyche Dental during dentist week – 8-12 August, our team at The Brook want the children to keep up the skills they learnt at the Centre and at home as well.
+It’s never too early to teach kids about good oral hygiene and making good habits now will make it easier for them to stick with it throughout life.

 Oral hygiene is about so much more than simply having a good smile.
 Children need to have good oral hygiene to keep them happier, healthier, and pain-free.
 There are various things for you to do to keep your children’s teeth in the best condition, and here we share a few tips we’ve learnt from our local dentists!

 Caring for your child’s oral health should start from when they’re a baby and into their toddler years.
 Although baby teeth will fall out and be replaced by adult teeth, parents still need to care for their child’s teeth in early life.
 This will require help from you at home to help them brush their teeth.
 So ensure that children have their teeth brushed twice a day for at least 2 minutes with a soft bristled brush and a small amount of fluoride toothpaste.
 If decay causes teeth to be removed rather than falling out itself, it can cause issues such as crowding problems when their adult teeth start to come through.